 The most important thing to take away from failure is experience – we learn from our shortcomings and by making mistakes at work, we have gained valuable experience that will benefit ourselves and the wider team.

 Imagine overhearing a colleague come across a problem, from which you learned the answer from a previous mistake.
-Your experience has the answer to help stop that same mistake from reoccurring, which benefits the development of your leadership qualities, your team’s talents and your business overall.
+Your experience has the answer to help stop that same mistake from reoccurring, which benefits the development of your leadership qualities, your team’s talents, and your business overall.

 making mistakes at work gets you closer to the answer

 Encouraging mistakes gets you that much closer to the solution.
-I think the scepticism around this is when people use this as an excuse for consistent failures, or mistakes.
+I think the skepticism around this is when people use this as an excuse for consistent failures, or mistakes.
 The best thing to do is to monitor your mistakes.
 Whenever you’re working on something, it’s imperative to run ‘mistake realisation’ tests; create your goal, your objectives from the project and the approaches that you’re looking to take.
 Then write down the expected mistakes you’re going to make based on your experience and knowledge, and create a column for new mistakes made and run through these at the end of the project to make sure that you’re aware of them for the next project.

 Everything should be done in a moderated way – we cannot just make a mistake and say ‘we’re testing and learning’.
 There’s no strategic benefit to that and so some strategic thinking for your failures will help guide you forward, rather than into a web of constant errors – this doesn’t benefit anyone.